 8.3.1 Registration.
-A student beginning work on a thesis completes the Course Enrolment Form and Worksheet in the Registrar's office of his or her college of registration during the registration period of the first trimester following the approval of the thesis proposal.
+A student beginning work on a thesis completes the postcoursework registration form in the Registrar's office of his or her college of registration during the registration period of the first trimester following the approval of the thesis proposal.